Success Stories

 The cancer diagnostic provider tested the Flexcon construction on 2,000,000 vials.
 Out of these, only two labels began to peel.

-Flexcon was successful in providing a labeling film, topcoat, and adhesive that stand up to the inner and outer elements affecting the identification labels of the ampoule.
+Flexcon was successful in providing a labeling film, topcoat, and medical adhesive that stand up to the inner and outer elements affecting the identification labels of the ampoule.
 The colon cancer diagnostic provider continues to use this labeling product as a way to assure the precision and accuracy that is the lifeblood of their business.